truebluejason/cmu-ta2/README.md

 TA1 is by python function classes and method calls, basically, defined by a JSON schema.
 We have the `primitive-interfaces` repo which defines the interfaces.
 Then we have the `primitives_repo` repo which contains the schemas.
 Then the schemas have the install source and method for the primitive, generally through pip.

 The TA3 requests take the form of a grpc protobuf call.  https://grpc.io/docs/quickstart/python.html has basics.
-Matthias's TA3 includes a little server to translate JSON<->gRPC so his stuff can just speak JSON for now.

-Easy primitives for testing would be the JPL repo, which just wraps sklearn.

 Goals: Pipeline and API, primitives, TA3 interface, Bayes optimization.